• Skip to primary navigation

 Ingredients & Substitution Suggestions

 As I mentioned before, this gluten-free tres leches cake recipe starts with my gluten-free sponge cake formula, with just one small change: I add an extra egg white to keep the crumb more open and ready to absorb the milk mixture.
-It's made with the following ingredients:
+It's made with the following flours:

 • Oat flour adds fluff and creamy depth of flavor (can sub by weight sorghum flour, teff flour, or chestnut flour)